strangerstudios/pmpro-register-helper/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-register-helper/issues

 == Changelog ==
+= .6.3 =
+* Added hook to support 2Checkout gateway with PMPro.

 = .6.2.1 =
 * Fixed bug with readonly fields not showing up in the profile.
 * You can now use "false" or "true" when setting attributes in the pmprorh_signup shortcode.
 (Thanks, Kim)